sgsollie/reddit_machinelearning/README.md

 Using the aforementioned blog post and various other resources, I was able to build a machine learning model with multiple layers, train it with the reddit comment data and output some sample predicted comments.

+I've been running this script on an AWS EC2 instance optimized for GPU machine learning.

 ## Educational and other resources used